 For more background on the Sundbergs and letters and pictures telling the stories of their work in the field, visit the PCUSA Mission Connections page: Justin and Renee Sundberg.

 Nicaragua Mission Trips

-For several years adult SPC members - often members of SPC's High School Youth Group - and others from the community have traveled to Nicaragua to meet and work with some of the people we support.
-In May 2010 a group of college students, shepherded by SPC member Tom Stephenson and our Partners in Ministry colleague, Joyce Tompkins, continued this tradition.
+For several years, on an every other year basis, adult SPC members - often members of SPC's High School Youth Group - and others from the community have traveled to Nicaragua to meet and work with some of the people we support.
+In June 2015 a group of college students, shepherded by SPC member Tom Stephenson and our Partners in Ministry colleague, Joyce Tompkins, continued this tradition.
 For details, visit our Nicaragua Mission Trip page.

 In January 2009, John and Gwenda Fletcher were appointed to serve with the Presbyterian Community of Congo (CPC) in the Kasai region of Democratic Republic of the Congo.
 This is by no means their first acquaintance with the Congo.
 The Fletchers were first appointed mission personnel by the PC(USA) in 1989, and they served in the Congo until January of 2001.
 Both John and Gwenda grew up as children of Presbyterian mission workers in India.